RedactedCoder23/AOS/README.md

 Then open `http://localhost:8000` in your browser.
 Drag nodes to rearrange the graph and double-click a branch to open a new tab pane.
 Right-click a tab to close it.
-The demo reads from `examples/graph_sample.json` and serves files from the new `ui/` directory.
+The frontend lives under `ui/` and uses Parcel for bundling.
+Run `npm install` inside that directory and `npm run build` to produce the `dist/` files.
+The server serves from `dist/` if present and falls back to the source files.
 A `/metrics` endpoint exposes runtime metrics for the dashboard, while `/export` and `/import` allow workspace sync via JSON.
 ## Graphical Desktop & AI Copilot

 Launch the desktop UI with live branch data and AI chat: